zoemaj/DCA/README.md

  $   hmmalign path_file_hmm path_file_fasta > path_file_sto
  ```

-    This should export you a stockolm file in your folder
+    This will export you a stockolm file in the given path_file_sto

 ***End with a last transformation***

 Even if hmmer.org is an amazing tool, it will extract the new sequences with a lot of gaps and some characters are in lowercase.
-You can finally use ***alignment.py*** provided in this folder.
-This will convert your stockolm file in fasta format and then will adjust the sequences according to a reference sequence.
-Let's imagine you took BiP homologous in eukaryota: you will give to alignment.py your stockolm file and a a fasta file containing only the sequence BiP_HUMAN.
+To conclure, you can use ***alignment.py*** provided in this folder.
+This converts your stockolm file in fasta format and adjusts the sequences according to a reference sequence. ***Let's imagine you took BiP homologous in eukaryota: you will give to alignment.py your stockolm file and a a fasta file containing only the sequence BiP_HUMAN***.
 You will have a new alignment adjusted with BiP_HUMAN.

  ```shell
      $   python3  main_alignment.py path_seq_ref path_file_sto